RedeployAB/PSScaffold/README.md

 We've consolidated this to four functions that creates the needed files in a good and easy to understand file structure.

+Using [Azure File Storage](https://redeploy.se/azure-file-share-ps-module-repository/) as a module repository.

 **Content**